AxonFramework/AxonFramework/axon-5/design-principles.md

 - Make the notion of 'namespaces' to all messages explicit.
   This is already present at the moment, but it's part of the payloadType.
   Exposes this directly allows a (cleaner) mapping from messages-to-namespace, and namespaces-to-context.
+- A Message Handler is required to define the message name and the desired concrete type it should be handled in.
+  The name will, mostly likely, describe the business concept of the message in question.
+  The concrete type...

 ## Configuration
 - Break up Configuration module, to not have one module that depends on all other modules.
 - Define Message Handling Component configuration (MHC-configuration), without Annotations.
 - Drop default Serializer, to enforce users to think about the Serializer to use.
+- Revamp the configuration to allow a 'higher-level' configuration component, like a "Command Handling Component Configuration" or "Command Center Configuration".
+  Through this, we can have a user define a message handler, appending any type of additional behavior required.
+  Furthermore, this allows us to eliminate unclear config options (e.g., why have a Parameter Resolver for the Repository?).
+  Instead, we are then able to take the users configuration, and wrap the behavior of the infrastructure components.
+  Simply put, use the Decorator Pattern.
+- Favor direct component configuration i.o.
+Service Loader usage.

 ## Annotations
 - Define annotation-based Message Handling Component setup, using the MHC-configuration